amroabua/CSC325/Docs/Report.md

 The adoption of Git as the version control system has greatly enhanced the development workflow.
 It has provided me with a robust framework for managing code changes and ensuring the integrity of the project.

 ## CI/CD Pipeline Environment: Setup Description

+The CI/CD pipeline is configured to achieve automation and efficiency in software development.
+GitHub Actions is used to automate the build, test, and deployment processes.
+Key configurations include:

+Automated triggers for specific events like code pushes or pull requests.
+Workflows for building, testing, and deploying the Flutter web application.

+The primary CI/CD tool used is GitHub Actions due to its seamless integration with GitHub repositories.
+The configuration involves:

+A build phase with steps like cloning the repository, verifying dependencies, running tests, and compiling the code.
+A deployment phase, deploying the application to GitHub Pages for hosting.

+The Flutter application is deployed using GitHub Pages, providing a simple and free hosting solution.
+The deployment process includes:

+Configuring GitHub Pages to host the Flutter web application.
+Using secret tokens to ensure secure deployment and authentication during CI/CD operations.

+# Setup

 The CI/CD pipeline is set up using a combination of local and cloud-based environments.
 We utilize cloud services such as GitHub Actions or GitLab CI/CD to automate the build, test, and deployment processes.
 Additionally, local development environments are used for testing changes before merging them into the main codebase.